StevenMDixon/IJScript/Creations.md

 #### Challenge:

-Write a function that checks if the input string is a palendrome.
-Palendromes are strings that are the same forwards as backwards such as `racecar` or `madam`
+Write a function that checks if the input string is a palindrome.
+Palindromes are strings that are the same forwards as backwards such as `racecar` or `madam`

 <details>
 <summary>Normal Answer</summary>